jkb91jkb91/my_tutorials/gitlab+jenkins_with_agent/README.md

 -Alwasy use specific PLUGIN VERSIONS
 -Container is run as jenkins user but for debugging you can enter with root later >> docker exec -u root -it jenkins bash

+AGENT
+-your agent has to has privilleges to clone repo and so on

 How it works
 Load Balancer on gcp points to domain on GoDaddy